Ligaments of the Knee Joint

 Anterior Cruciate Ligament (ACL):

 The ACL runs through a special notch in the Femur called the Intercondylar notch and attaches to a special area of the Tibia called the Tibial Spine.
+Injuries to your ACL can be treated through 2 surgeries, ACL Reconstruction Surgery and ACL Tear Surgery.

 Posterior Cruciate Ligament (PCL):